ruby-grape/grape/README.markdown

 ## Content-type

-You can override the content-type of the response by setting the `Content-Type` header.
+Content-type is set by the formatter.
+You can override the content-type of the response at runtime by setting the `Content-Type` header.

 ```ruby
 class API < Grape::API